TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 26/1 Samuel 26.16.md

 ---

-This thing is not good that thou hast done.
-As Jehovah liveth, ye are worthy to die, because ye have not kept watch over your lord, Jehovah's anointed.
-And now see where the king's spear is, and the cruse of water that was at his head.
+This thing isn't good that you have done.
+As Yahweh lives, you are worthy to die, because you have not kept watch over your lord, Yahweh's anointed.
+Now see where the king's spear is, and the jar of water that was at his head."